Can text-heavy content ever be learner-friendly?

 Skillfully employing formatting techniques and visual separators is often more impactful than flashy multimedia.

-1. Apply colours and formatting techniques
+1. Use colour and formatting intentionally

-Highlight important information with colours and formatting.
+Highlight key information with colours and formatting to guide attention.

 2. Visually separate text blocks